Jennifer Gregson never wanted to be a writer.

 Writing was scary and inner demons left her wondering if she was going to end up a huge failure.
 The voices told her she wasn’t worthy, that she had nothing important to say, that she should just give up.
 The thing was, she didn’t want to give up.
 Writing was a magical new way of entertaining, of telling stories, of connecting with an audience without the need for a cast or director.
 She started thinking of herself as a Professional Writer, even while working a day job.
 She crushed the NaNoWriMo goal and started studying craft, taking writing workshops, and learning all she could about the world of indie publishing.

 Jennifer was in love with words, with fiction, and with Young Adult stories.
 She writes Young Adult coming of age novels because she wants to let teenagers know they are not alone in this world.
 That the challenges they face are universal.
 That finding out who they really are can take years, even decades, and the truth is – you don’t have to have it all figured.
 There is time.
 She wants people to embrace the things they love, even if they might change over time because passions will ebb and flow and that’s normal, healthy even!
 Embrace the feeling of not being sure and do the big scary things anyway.

 Jennifer never wanted to be a writer, but writing definitely wanted her!

-Her debut novel, The Art of Lying, was self-published in 2018 and she is happily working on her next project, due in early 2019.
-To connect with Jennifer more, and grab a free copy of her short story anthology, The Hit Parade – three stories of Love, Loss, and Life – join Coffee Break, her bi-monthly newsletter where she shares sneak peeks into the world of an indie author.
+Her debut novel, The Art of Lying, was self-published in 2018 and she is happily working on her next project, due in 2020.
+To connect with Jennifer more, and grab a sneak peek of her debut novel, join her newsletter today.